 By JEANNINE AVERSA

-Super-low interest rates are good for borrowers who can get a loan and are willing to take on more debt.
-But those same low rates hurt savers.
-They're especially hard on people living on fixed incomes who are earning measly returns on savings accounts and certificates of deposit.
+Ultra-low rates serve borrowers who qualify for loans and are willing to take on more debt.
+But they hurt savers.
+Low rates are especially hard on people living on fixed incomes who are earning scant returns on their savings.

 Copyright 2010 The Associated Press.